When you first reach Lake Eckersley after the long walk in, you probably feel ready for a swim and the water looks

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, make sure you are wearing long pants, a

 long sleeve shirt and a hat to brush aside the vegetation over the last few hundred metres of the walk.